-The familiar expression “beauty is in the eye of the beholder” certainly applies to iridescence.
-The glow, shimmer, sheen, aura, and glitter of iridescence has been compared to everything from rainbows, fire, neon lights, and pyrotechnics to kaleidoscopic displays of the northern lights.
+Iridescent minerals fit the familiar expression “beauty is in the eye of the beholder.”
+It is one of the mineral kingdom’s most fascinating displays of color.
+The glow, shimmer, sheen, aura and glitter of iridescence has been compared to everything from rainbows, fire, neon lights, and pyrotechnics to kaleidoscopic displays of the northern lights.

 The word “iridescence” stems from the Latin words iris, or “rainbow,” and descendere, or “coming down.”
 Its literal meaning, “from the rainbow,” fits an optical phenomenon that manifests itself as a rainbow-like play of vivid colors.

 Nature of Iridescence

 While iridescence occurs throughout the natural world, notably in certain bird feathers, flower petals, reptile scales, and seashells, it is particularly apparent in minerals.
 Iridescence can be a diagnostic property in chalcopyrite, bornite, covellite, and other metal sulfides.
 It can increase the value of mineral specimens and is the basis of the visual appeal of such gem materials as opal, labradorite, and fossil “ammolite.”

 Iridescence differs from other optical phenomena in the nature of its colors.
 Most colors are spectral or pigmentary in origin and are produced, respectively, by the diffraction and absorption of white light.
 But iridescent colors, also called structural colors, have a structural origin and are created by reinforcing reflected light waves.

 Light is a form of electromagnetic radiation that is detectable by the human eye.
 Light exhibits properties of both waves and particles and travels in waves that are measured by frequency (wavelengths), phase (positions of wave crests and troughs), and amplitude (wave magnitude).